Mobilizing Men to Create a Society Free from Prostitution and Sexual Exploitation

 The power of the media: Draken film and the Gothenburg film festival contribute to the glorification of prostitution

-Together with leading prostitution experts in Sweden, Felicia penned an opinion piece, published in Sweden in Fempers Nyheter, addressing the media's role in normalizing and eroticizing prostitution and sexual exploitation.
+Together with leading prostitution experts in Sweden, we penned an opinion piece, addressing the media's role in normalizing and eroticizing prostitution and sexual exploitation.

 Pornography Production Harm in Sweden: Filmed Prostitution is Inseparable from Non-Filmed Prostitution